Questions in science

 It is essential that you establish whether or not your background and experience give you a sound basis on which to tackle the module, since students who are appropriately prepared have the best chance of completing their studies successfully and get the most enjoyment out of the module.
 To help you decide whether you already have the background knowledge or experience to start the module we have an interactive quiz Are you ready to study S111?

 By the end of the module you will be expected to be working successfully at the level required of first-year undergraduate students.
-Successful completion of this module will equip you to go on to study a new module that focuses on some of the key ideas in science that is planned for introduction in October 2017, for our BSc (Hons) Natural Sciences (Q64) or Essential mathematics 1 and 2 (MST124 and MST125) for the BSc (Hons) Physics and Mathematics (Q77).
+Successful completion of this module will equip you to go on to study Science: concepts and practice (S112), for our BSc (Hons) Natural Sciences (Q64) or Essential mathematics 1 and 2 (MST124 and MST125) for the BSc (Hons) Physics and Mathematics (Q77).

 If you have any doubt about the suitability of the module, please speak to an adviser.